Rational Models for Inflation-Linked Derivatives: Introduction

 Further development of inflation models has paralleled that of interest rates models.
-For example inflation counterparts to the nominal LIBOR Market Model, see for example \cite{BrigoMercurio2007}, has been studied in \cite{BelgradeEtAl2004}, \cite{Mercurio2005} and \cite{MercurioMoreni2006}.
-While these models can reproduce smiles---augmented with stochastic volatility or jumps---they rely heavily on numerically intensive algorithms or approximations for the pricing of ZC cap/floors, in particular.
-One may say similarly of the models by \cite{Kenyon2008}, \cite{GretarssonEtAl2012}, and \cite{MercurioMoreni2009} who in a similar manner use forward inflation, or in the case \cite{Hinnerich2008} the forward inflation swap rate, as the model primitive. \cite{Waldenberger2017} builds an inflation counterpart to the nominal model of \cite{GrbacEtAl2015} and \cite{Keller-ResselEtAl2011}.
-More straightforwardly, inspired by stock price models, is \cite{Ribeiro2013} using local volatility, \cite{Kruse2011} extending the GBM methodology with \cite{Heston1993} stochastic volatility and \cite{SingorEtAl2013} by adding stochastic volatility to the \cite{JarrowYildirim2003} framework.
-Our paper follows a similar recipe as those above.
-In our case though, the inspiration comes from modelling the nominal term structure of interest rate with so-called {\it rational models}.
-This is motivated by the recent success of the rational models framework as documented in the comprehensive empirical study of \cite{FilipovicLarssonTrolle2017} who demonstrate that linear-rational models perform as well or better than similar affine term structure models.
-Furthermore, the rational models framework has been extendend to model multiple nominal curves and credit risk in \cite{CrepeyEtAl2016}, and it is this approach we follow.
-This framework has the main advantage that it is highly tractable, meaning in particular that closed-form expressions for swaptions are available, which is not the case for affine term structure models.
-In this paper we demonstrate how rational models for inflation are constructed, which retain the tractability of the nominal counterpart and are able to price, in closed-form, all the relevant derivatives suchlike YoY and ZC cap/floors and LPI swaps.
+For example inflation counterparts to the nominal LIBOR Market Model, see for example \citep{BrigoMercurio2007}, have been studied in \citep{BelgradeEtAl2004}, \citep{Mercurio2005}, and \citep{MercurioMoreni2006}.
+While these models can reproduce smiles---augmented with stochastic volatility or jumps---they rely on numerically intensive algorithms or approximations for the pricing of ZC cap/floors, in particular.
+One may say similarly of the models by \citep{Kenyon2008}, \citep{GretarssonEtAl2012}, and \citep{MercurioMoreni2009} who in a similar manner use forward inflation, or in the case of \citep{Hinnerich2008} the forward inflation swap rate, as the model primitive. \citep{Waldenberger2017} builds an inflation counterpart to the nominal model of \citep{GrbacEtAl2015} and \citep{Keller-ResselEtAl2013}.
+One also finds \citep{Ribeiro2013} in the local volatility context, \citep{Kruse2011} extending the GBM methodology with \citep{Heston1993} stochastic volatility, and \citep{SingorEtAl2013} adding stochastic volatility to the \citep{JarrowYildirim2003} model.
+Our work is inspired by the approach to nominal term structure of interest rates based on the so-called {\it rational models}.
+This choice is motivated by the success of the rational model framework as documented in the comprehensive empirical study of \citep{FilipovicLarssonTrolle2017} who demonstrate that linear-rational models perform as well or better than similar affine term structure models.
+Furthermore, the rational model framework has been extended to model multiple nominal curves and credit risk in \citep{CrepeyEtAl2016} and \citep{MacrinaMahomed2018}; it is this approach we follow.
+This framework allows for analytical expressions for swaptions, which is not the case for affine term structure models.
+In this paper, we demonstrate how rational models for inflation are constructed, which retain the tractability of the nominal counterpart and can price, in closed-form, all the relevant derivatives suchlike YoY and ZC cap/floors and LPI swaps.